 However, there may be times during your career when you will need to use your judgement.
 For example, doctors working in small communities are likely to have friends who are patients or former patients so it may be unavoidable in some cases.

-Professionalism and new media
+Professionalism and social media

 Any breach of binding professional duties, such as the obligation to respect patient confidentiality, represents a clear case of misconduct that may call into question fitness to practise.
 However medical professionalism spans a broader, less well-defined set of standards.